 Holy Family Primary School was built in 1966 and serves the Roman Catholic community of Kirkintilloch and Lenzie.
 There are currently 348 children on the school roll comprising of thirteen classes; we also have an extended day/year Early Years Centre.
 Many of the children who enter primary one have previously attended Holy Family Nursery or local authority/ private pre-five establishments.
 The associated secondary is St Ninian’s High in Kirkintilloch.
 A comprehensive transition programme is in place both for new entrants to Primary 1 and for Primary 6 and 7 children moving on to secondary school.

-The staffing complement of 19.35 Full Time Equivalent, includes a management structure of the head teacher, one depute and a two staff who share the principal teacher role.
+The staffing complement of 19.35 Full Time Equivalent, includes a management structure of the head teacher, one depute and two staff who share the principal teacher role.
 Two probationer teachers were also additional to the staff this year.
 An instrumental tutor for wind instruments visits the school weekly to work with individual children as well as a music teacher for one day per week.
 The school is well supported by administrative staff, classroom assistants and support for learning assistants.

 Our Shared Vision, Values and Aims